Blocks

 Shared Blocks vs. Local (Property) Blocks

 Shared blocks exist as standalone content items in the Optimizely database.
-They are located in the Assets pane (under "Global" or "This Site" folders).
+They are located in the Assets pane under "Global" or "This Site" folders, and are managed by editors like any other content.

-- Reusability: A single instance of a shared block can be referenced by multiple pages.
+- Reusability: A single instance of a shared block can be referenced by multiple pages simultaneously.
+Editing it once updates it everywhere it is used.

 -